modanesh/anomalous_rl_envs/bullet3/README.md

-In this project, there are anomalous versions of PyBullet physics simulations.
+In this directory, there are anomalous versions of a selected group of PyBullet physics simulations.
 Source code is quite similar to the [main repositoty](https://github.com/bulletphysics/bullet3/).
 We encourage you to first take a look at the official repo, and then start working with this version.